tka85/dotenvenc/README.md

 ./node_modules/.bin/dotenvenc -d -i ./somewhere/.secrets.custom.enc
 ```

-In both cases you will be prompted to provide the password that was used to create the encrypted file and, assuming it's correct, you will have the contents printed on the console.
+In both cases you will be prompted to provide the password that was used to create the encrypted file and, assuming it's correct, you will have the contents printed on the screen.

 This can be useful if you corrupt or lose your `.env` (remember that `.env` is an unversioned file).
 With the `dotenvenc` script
 you can recreate it to its last functioning state from your `.env.enc`.